dbierer/php-class-notes/php-cert-apr-2021.md

 * https://github.com/dbierer/php-class-notes/blob/master/php-cert-jun-2020.md

 ## ERRATA
-* 2/56: correct answer s/be B and C.  PSR-4 is only applicable if the question addresses directory structure and namespace.
+* 2/56/84: correct answer s/be B and C.  PSR-4 is only applicable if the question addresses directory structure and namespace.
 Also, the test does not address the PSR standards.
-* 2/58: question contradicts the answer.
-Better question: what is the output of the following?
+* 2/58/85: question contradicts the answer.
+  * Better question: what is the output of the following?
-  A. "HelloWORLD" and a Notice
+    * "HelloWORLD" and a Notice
-  B. "HELLOWorld" and a Warning
+    * "HELLOWorld" and a Warning
-  C. "HelloWorld"
+    * "HelloWorld"
-  D. None of the above
+    * None of the above
 ```
 <?php
-// 02-58-84.php
+// see: 02-58-85.php in this repo
 namespace X {
     define('HELLO', 'Hello');
     const WORLD = 'World';